jeanluc-w/golang-auth-api/README.md

 To create more migration files, simply run this with new file names:

 `migrate create -seq -ext=.sql -dir=./sql-migrations {file_name}`

+## Starting Golang (command prompt)
+Simply run `go run ./cmd/api` to start up the server.
+If tired of running into the Windows security popup, simply run `go build ./cmd/api && api.exe` so it will always run in the same folder, preventing the popup from repeated uses of running the server.

 ### Where to continue in the book: